Do not change Linux files using Windows apps and tools

 To work on files using both Windows and Linux tools, store files in your Windows

-Therefore, be sure to follow these two rules in order to avoid
+Therefore, be sure to follow these three rules in order to avoid

 - DO store files in your Windows filesystem that you want to access/create/modify using Windows tools AND Linux tools

-- DO NOT** access / create / modify files in your Linux distros’ filesystems from Windows apps, tools, scripts or
+- DO NOT access / create / modify files in your Linux distros’ filesystems from Windows apps, tools, scripts or

 Remember: There’s a reason we store your distros’ filesystems in non-obvious locations!